Delivering a Cat A fitout to an iconic London building.

 In December 2020 our Interiors business handed over the £30m Riverside House project in London.

-Built in the 1960s, Riverside House, which sits on the bank of the River Thames next to Southwark Bridge gained its distinctive sail during a renovation which completed in 2002.
-Twenty years later, owner Chiswick High employed us to upgrade the building a second time, adding extra floor space and making changes internally – with several tenants, including watchdog Ofcom, remaining in situ throughout.
+Built in the 1960s, Riverside House is a huge London landmark on the River Thames thanks to its distinctive 'sail' which was added during a renovation in 2002.
+Twenty years later, owner Chiswick High employed our team to upgrade it a second time, adding extra floor space and making changes internally – with several tenants, including watchdog Ofcom, remaining in situ throughout.

 Working in a live environment, the Cat A fit out and refurbishment project included the demolition of existing cladding, balconies and parapets before building on the extra floor space and installing new curtain walling.
 Internally, floors 5 to 8 gained additional space by infilling an existing atrium and adding a rear extension to levels 6 and 7.